blumareks/Swift-Watson-Guis/README.md

 https://github.com/Carthage/Carthage#installing-carthage

 We will use the Carthage dependency manager to install libraries used by our app.
-To install Carthage on our system, we will download and run the latest release of the Carthage.pkg file: https://github.com/Carthage/Carthage/releases , then follow the on-screen instructions.

-Alternatively, only on Xcode 7.x, we can use Homebrew and install the Carthage tool on our system simply by running brew update and brew install carthage. (note: if you previously installed the binary version of Carthage, you should delete /Library/Frameworks/CarthageKit.framework).
+To install Carthage on our system, we can use Homebrew and install the Carthage tool on our system simply by running brew update and brew install carthage. (note: if you previously installed the binary version of Carthage, you should delete /Library/Frameworks/CarthageKit.framework).

 If you’d like to run the latest development version (which may be highly unstable or incompatible), simply clone the master branch of the repository, then run make install.